 A missional community is a group of people, about the size of an extended family, doing the mission of God together outside the regular confines of the church building.

-Missional communities will operate with unpaid leaders leading groups larger than small groups to join God’s mission in the world.
+Missional communities will operate with leaders leading groups larger than small groups to join God’s mission in the world.
 There is a dynamic interplay between these groups on the fringes and the resourcing, equipping center of a larger body.
 Missional communities are organizations of agile, networked organisms.

 A missional community is a group of anything from 12 to 20 or more people who are united, through Christian community, around a common service and witness to a particular neighborhood or network of relationships.
 With a strong value on life together, the group has the expressed intention of seeing those they affect choose to start following Jesus Christ, through this more flexible and locally expression of the church.
 The result will often be that the group will grow and ultimately multiply into further missional communities.
 Missional communities are most often networked within a larger church community (growing to include several other missional communities).
-These smaller communities, led by laity, are “lightweight and low maintenance” and most often gather formally and informally numerous times a month in the group’s missional context.
+These smaller communities, eventually to be led by laity, are “lightweight and low maintenance” and most often gather formally and informally numerous times a month in the group’s missional context.

 A missional community:

 • Is a group of twelve to twenty people.

 • Is either a new church plant or, more commonly, a sub-set of a larger gathered church